The Salty Zebra

 Indiantown, FL

 A sustainable farm growing heirloom, pesticide-free, non-GMO produce using hydroponic and regenerative methods.
-Their orange-braised beets are the foundation of our Beet Salad.
-Baby bok choy from Colab sits alongside the sweet potato-crusted grouper.
+Their seasonal vegetables show up across the menu, from the market salad to the Local Veg Primavera.

 Gratitude Garden Farm